Milwaukee brewery employees return to work after shooting

-MILWAUKEE (AP) — Molson Coors employees were returning to work Monday at the Milwaukee brewery where a worker last week fatally shot five co-workers and then himself.
+MILWAUKEE (AP) — Molson Coors employees returned to work Monday amid heightened security at the Milwaukee brewery where a worker last week fatally shot five co-workers and then himself.

-Employees will find heightened security measures, including additional guards, both armed and unarmed, according to a company email.
-Bag checks will take place at Molson Coors campuses nationwide, including the complex in Milwaukee’s Miller Valley, the Journal Sentinel reported.
+Additional guards, both armed and unarmed, were patrolling the grounds, according to a company email.
+Several Milwaukee police vehicles were stationed around the campus and outside the main office building.
+Employees drove past a security checkpoint and into fenced parking lots, which were filling with vehicles Monday morning.

+“We know that seeing police may feel unsettling after all you’ve been through, but I assure you they are here to help us and to support us,” the email to employees said.

+Inside the main office lobby, security guards checked the bags of arriving visitors.
+Similar bag checks were being done at Molson Coors campuses nationwide, the email said.

+While employees returned to the office Monday morning, Molson Coors said it planned to open the brewery Monday evening.

-Counseling services will be available for employees.
+Counseling services were being made available to employees.

-“We recognize not everyone will feel ready to come back, and that’s absolutely fine,” the email said.
+“We recognize not everyone will feel ready to come back, and that’s absolutely fine.
+We want to help in any way we can and understand some people may need additional time.” the email said.

+Molson Coors spokesman Marty Maloney said no employees were available to talk about their return to work.

+“Today is about beginning the healing process,” Molson Coors CEO Gavin Hattersley said in a statement.

-Meanwhile, the newspaper reported a couple hundred people gathered outside Milwaukee City Hall on Sunday night for a vigil in honor of the victims.
+On Sunday night, a couple of hundred people gathered outside Milwaukee City Hall for a vigil in honor of the victims, the Journal Sentinel reported.
 They include Jesus Valle Jr., 33, of Milwaukee; Gennady “Gene” Levshetz, 61, of Mequon; Trevor Wetselaar, 33, of Milwaukee; Dana Walk, 57, of Delafield; and Dale Hudson, 60, of Waukesha.

 Union officials, politicians, clergy members and others spoke out against violence and hatred.
 Forward Latino President Daryl Morin said those in the crowd were not separated by political parties, the color of their skin or where they lived.